 eg – In the 1-sample Z-test and T-test we compare the mean of the sample group with the target mean value.
 On the other hand, non-parametric tests are applicable when the median better represents the center of a distribution.

 We talked about this earlier the NPT test compares the median of the sample group with each other. eg – In 1 sample sign test we compare the median of the sample group with the target median value.

 Powerful results –

 When I say powerful results, non-parametric tests provide statistically less powerful results than parametric tests and this happens because NPT tests have fewer assumptions so these tests may not provide the ideal results which we want.

-On the other hand, parametric tests provide statistically more powerful results that’s why preferred in most of the applications but when normality assumptions fail then we need to think about non-parametric tests.
+On the other hand, parametric tests provide statistically more powerful results, that’s why preferred in most applications but when normality assumptions fail then we need to think about non-parametric tests.

 I hope you understood that what is the difference between parametric and non parametric tests.
 Now, let’s see when to use these NPT tests.

 NPT tests are applicable when the data are ranked in order.
 In these tests, we assign ranks to the data values and analyze results using ranks, instead of using original data for assessment.
 So if you come across any problems where you need to assess the ranks of data then you should use NPT tests for analysis.

 There are situations when your data consist of extreme values or outliers, in that case, the mean of sample data gets affected so in such cases median better represents the center of the distribution.
 And we already talked about this when the median better represents the center of distribution then you must use NPT tests for analysis.